TWOdunlami/PerspectiveQuotes/README.md

-# PerspectiveQuotes
+# EverydayQuotes

-Enjoy Everyday Quotes
+Enjoy Everyday Motivational Quotes

+**Save our direct link to your favorite Web🌐Bookmark lists.**
+**No data📡collection, cookies, or storage required when you visit our page**

 ![Everyday Quotes!](images/snapshot01072022.png "Everyday Quotes✨")
 ### Objective